xp3i4/linear/README.md

 Alignment plays an essential role in resolving structural variants.
-However forced alignment of complex structures and computational efficiency remain the problems.
+However forced alignment of complex structural variants and computational efficiency remain the problems.
-Fundamental alignment models for nonlinear structures are commonly empirically built, and thus they generates biased results, in which some structures are completely ignored.
+Hence we develop Linear, the alignment-free framework for resolving structural variants in long reads.
-Alignment-free methods are more flexible and compute-efficient for structural variants resolution.
+Alignment-free methods are flexible and compute-efficient for structural variants resolution.
-Hence we develop Linear, the alignment-free framework.
+Models for different structural variants in the Linear are more extensible.
-Gap models in the Linear are extensible for different types of variants.
+It's easier to develop effective and efficient models within the alignment-free framework.
-And the results can be called directly by alignment based tools such as the SVs caller PBSV.
+The results of Linear is based on SAM/BAM, and thus can be called directly by several alignment-based tools including samtools, SVs caller PBSV and visualization tool IGV.
 <p align="center">
 <img src="images/pipeline.svg" alt="drawing"  width="700"/>
 </p>